Registered with AOTI, CORU, Revenue.

 - Brushing, tying up and plaiting hair

 - Brushing teeth

-- Organising your belongings, packing school bag, using a school locker
+- Organising your belongings at home, school or work, packing school bag, using a school locker